 The Contractor shall comply with all Environmental Commitments related to the Project.
-The Agreement, Article X, includes details related to Environmental Compliance.
-The Programmatic Categorical Exclusion Document and other environmental information are provided in Attachment B. The following list of Environmental Commitments and instructions serves as a guideline for the relationship between SCDOT and the Contractor as it pertains to fulfilling the Environmental Commitments for the following Projects.
+The following list of Environmental Commitments and instructions serves as a guideline for the relationship between SCDOT and the Contractor as it pertains to fulfilling the Environmental Commitments for the Project.